 Organisations, groups and individuals have an important role in developing the market place and providing services.
 Clients are looking for greater choice and control as they use their personal budget to purchase their own care and support.

-- Instead of the Council slotting people into services; deliver personalised and flexible services that people want to purchase with their personal budget
+- The Council will deliver personal and flexible services that people want to purchase with their budget

 - Instead of the Council purchasing services, the individual will purchase the service or activity for themselves

-- Increase information and transparency around service and activity options for people to make informed choices.
+- Clear information about service and activity options for people to make informed choices.

 - More flexible times